Ghanteshwar Temple

 Locals believe that the same shiva linga is being worshipped for over 500 years.
-The temple complex as seen today is said to be created by local Zamindar(Landlord) Bipin Bihari Sinha in 1943 when a flood caused major damage to the earlier construction.
+The temple complex as seen today is said to be created by local Zamindar (Landlord) Bipin Bihari Sinha in 1943 when a flood caused major damage to the earlier construction.

+Mumbai temple

+There is a Ghanteshwar temple in Mumbai also.
+It is near the exit of Madhu park and devotees tie bells in the temple.